-First, The Work
+Work

-Over the last decade+, I have had the privilege of cultivating productive partnerships in the technology industry.
-I've undertaken a range of projects in software architecture, web development, and communications.
+Over the last decade+, I've had the privilege of cultivating productive partnerships in the technology industry, undertaking a range of projects in software architecture, web development, and communications.
 I have worked with clients worldwide, from small businesses and local service organizations to large enterprises and familiar brands.
 I've built dozens of websites, web apps, e-commerce setups, ETL pipelines, custom digital publishing workflows, data dashboards for healthcare applications, and other solutions.
+Recently, my work has focused on the needs of civic innovators and mission-driven organizations working to tackle tough social problems.

-Then, The Play
+Play

 I grew up learning to code so that I could play video games on the cast-off computers my dad brought home from work.
 Think Colossal Cave Adventure, Zork, Myst, pixelated Duke Nukem and even Hover!, a disorienting bumper-hover-car racing adventure that came pre-installed on Windows 95.
 Many of my friends enjoy gaming, and we especially appreciate the way the hobby can bring us together even though many of us live in different states.
 I also enjoy tabletop & roleplaying games, and as an Ohioan, I am contractually obligated to play euchre.